 Another reason why “financial diets” fail is because they require a commensurate amount of willpower, and as everyone knows, willpower is a highly elusive quality.
 While many people can resist ego pressure and the thrill of immediate gratification for a certain period of time, the longer it goes on the harder it becomes — hence the high failure rate.
 Like willpower, stamina is not something that can be bought.

-New Year Money Saving Tips: Saving Money in 2014
+New Year Money Saving Tips: How to Save Money in 2015

 Even though our egos, lack of willpower and other circumstantial factors can thwart our high-minded goal of saving money, there’s always hope — and there are always ways to make the fight easier.
 Saving money doesn’t have to be a dour, joyless endeavor if you do it right.